kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 ### 1. [Outer and Inner Puzzles](https://chialisp.com/docs/common_functions#outer-and-inner-puzzles)

-> Outer and Inner Puzzle is a very powerful design pattern as it promote good software practices such ash separation of concern, composition, and unit testings.
+> Outer and Inner Puzzle is a very powerful design pattern as it promotes good software practices such as separation of concern, composition, and unit testings.

 > For example, singleton top layer puzzle only concerns about maintaining singleton rule while the tic tac toe coin puzzle doesn't need to know if it's wrapped inside the singleton top layer or not.